rodrigovaldes/world_cup/README.md

 # World Cup is here!

-This application helps to show some facts about our national soccer teams.
-Please find it running here: https://rodrigovaldes.shinyapps.io/Fifa/
+This application shows some facts about our national soccer teams.
+Please find it here: https://rodrigovaldes.shinyapps.io/Fifa/

 ## How to replicate?